NetApp/netapp-astra-toolkits/docs/toolkit/list/README.md

 ## Backups

-{{list backups}} shows all app backups.
-They can also be filtered a cluster name.
+`list backups` shows all app backups.
+They can also be filtered by an application.

 Command usage: